 - General Aviation

 We need to be just as excited about a Freight announcement as a Commercial Services announcement and we need to welcome them.
-In fact I could make the argument that these could potentially bring more jobs then any commercial flight.
-Can you say Amazon?
-Maybe we could actually make use of the all the land around the airport??
+In fact I could make the argument that these could potentially bring more jobs then any commercial flight, especially if they use a specialist recruitment service like Tenstreet.
+And can you say Amazon?
+Maybe we could actually make use of the all the land around the airport as well??

 If you require freight shipping services, consider using CSA Transportation to get the job done.